mvodanovic/wordpress-project/README.md

 * Prepare the host Apache server - (run `bin/deploy_to_host_apache.sh`)
   * If `PORT_HOST_HTTP` and `PORT_HOST_HTTPS` are not `80` and `443`, Apache might need to additionally be manually configured to listen on those ports.
   * This step will also generate self-signed HTTPS certificates if they don't exist yet.
+  * PhpMyAdmin and WordPress deliberately use separate certificates to not expose PhpMyAdmin's domain in the WordPress certificate.
 * Configure the firewall - (run `bin/configure_ufw_firewall.sh`)
   * Make sure `FIREWALL_INCOMING_PORTS_ALLOWED` has all the needed values so that you don't lock yourself out of the server.
     The script won't delete any preexisting rules, but it will modify firewall defaults which may cause other services to be inaccessible if not added to the variable.